Bi-Coloured-Python-Rock-Snake/creature/README.md

 ```

 Hidden async functions can be called like regular function (without `await`).

+**Note**

-However, a condition should to be met: the greenlet they execute in should have an `other_greenlet`
+For hidden functions to be actually hidden, the greenlet they execute in should have
-attribute:
+an `other_greenlet` attribute:

 ```python
 greenlet.getcurrent().other_greenlet
 ```

-This way, hidden functions know where to send the async tasks for execution.

-If the `other_greenlet` attribute is missing, `shadow.hide` is a no-op.
+Otherwise, `shadow.hide` is a no-op.
 That means that in principle,
-you can decorate your functions as hidden without any worries.
+you can decorate your functions as hidden without too much worry.

-shadow has 2 modes of operation: cast and reveal.
+shadow has 2 modes of operation: **cast** and **reveal**.

 **1. Casting a shadow**